jeremytucker/Julia_testcodes/Savio/readme.md

 The examples are motivated from the numerical methods literature and the main intention is to provide guidance on implementation.

+So far the files included are applicable for Matlab, they are work in progress.

 ## Notes about Savio's operation

 ## Implementantion of parallel code on a single node